javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 **Everything in HTML, even comments, becomes a part of the DOM.**

 Even the `<!DOCTYPE...>` directive at the very beginning of HTML is also a DOM node.
 It's in the DOM tree right before `<html>`.
-We are not going to touch that node, we even don't draw it on diagrams for that reason, but it's there.
+We are not going to touch that node, we even don't draw it on diagrams, but it's there.

 The `document` object that represents the whole document is, formally, a DOM node as well.